 Common wisdom (and some websites as well) dictates that you can never have too much SEO.
 After all, the goal of optimization is to have the best possible search engine rankings, so why would you ever stop trying to do it?
 In reality, it is quite easy to go overboard with your optimization efforts.
 The prime example would be the usage of so-called ‘black-hat’ SEO.
 These tactics work by exploiting known loopholes in search-engine behavior to acquire an unfair advantage.
 Unfortunately for would-be black-hat operatives, search engine providers such as Google severely penalize this kind of exploitative practices.

 Another way in which optimization can go too far is through the neglect of quality content.
-A web-page can be optimized to the point of perfection, but without quality content to keep the user engaged, it will be something like a blank canvas hoisted at the Louvre.
-Everyone will be drawn to it, but that hardly matters if they bounce immediately afterward.
+You can optimize a web page to perfection, but without quality content to keep the user engaged, it will be something like a blank canvas hoisted at the Louvre.
+Everyone who is drawn to it will bounce immediately afterward.

 Focusing Too Much On Web Design

 This newfound focus on aesthetics also incurred a price in functionality.
-The prime offenders here are websites which have so many embedded images, video, complex scripts, etc. that they take forever to load.
+The prime offenders here are websites with so many embedded images, video, complex scripts, etc. that take forever to load.
 Design for design’s sake is ultimately a dead-end in development, at least until speed and functionality remain a concern.

 A Balanced Approach To Digital Marketing

-We have seen how going too far in either direction can have negative consequences for the online performance of a website.
-A more balanced approach is what is needed to reap the benefits of both SEO and web design.
-A good starting point for approaching a website development strategy is to start the core functionality of a website, and the then find a way to enhance it through effective design and optimization.
+We have seen how going too far in either direction can negatively impact the importance of a website.
+A more balanced approach is needed to reap the benefits of both SEO and web design.
+A good starting point for approaching a website development strategy is to start the core functionality of a website, and then find a way to enhance it through effective design and optimization.
 The alternative would be to hire professional digital marketers to find and implement a balanced strategy for you.
-That way you won’t get distracted by the myriad of available tactics and practices which are constantly being promoted.
+That way you won’t get distracted.

 Let’s take an example of an e-commerce website for online courses.
-In terms of SEO, the site can be optimized for numerous related keywords (both regular and long-tail), but in practice, it would be better to focus on just a few relevant ones.
-As for design, there is the option to develop for both mobile and desktop platforms, but in actuality, the service being offered is much more likely to be used from the comfort of a home PC.
+A website can be optimized for numerous keywords, but it’s best to focus on the relevant ones.
+As for design, there is the option to develop for both mobile and desktop platforms.
+In actuality, the service being offered is much more likely to be used from the comfort of a home PC.
 In other words, instead of targeting every platform and keyword, a balanced digital marketing approach would dictate to leverage only those which provide the most benefit for the least investment in resources.
-This saves both time and effort and ensures that neither SEO nor web design are taken to the extreme.
+This saves both time and effort and ensures that neither SEO nor web design is taken to the extreme.

 Author Bio: Chloe Smith is a business consultant for GWM, a cycling enthusiast, and a part-time writer always willing to share tidbits of advice.
 She believes that passion, courage and, above all, knowledge breed success.
 When she’s not working, she’s probably somewhere cuddled up with a good book, and a cup of lemongrass tea (or more honestly binge-watching the newest Netflix hit show).